openpracticelibrary/openpracticelibrary/README.md

 ## Contributing

 To get started contributing content, see the [Contributing guide](https://openpracticelibrary.com/page/contribution-guide).
 To start contributing code, see the [Developing guide](DEVELOPING.md).

+You can even contribute to [funding the Open Practice Library](https://opencollective.com/openpracticelibrary).

 See also: [Code of Conduct](CODE_OF_CONDUCT.md).